Indo-Pacific Fish Conference and the Australian Society for Fish Biology20-24 November 2023, Auckland, New Zealand Keep me updated

 The Indo-Pacific Fish Conference (IPFC), held every four years, is undoubtedly one of the world’s premier ichthyological conferences and is eagerly anticipated by marine, estuarine and freshwater fish enthusiasts alike.

-The meeting will also be an opportunity to celebrate the 50th anniversary of the Australian Society for Fish Biology (ASFB).
-Founded in 1971, the ASFB aims to promote research, education and management of fish and fisheries across the Indo-Pacific.
+The Australian Society for Fish Biology (ASFB), founded in 1971, aims to promote research, education and management of fish and fisheries across the Indo-Pacific.

 We are excited to bring these two conference together in a joint meeting that will reflect the extraordinary biological, environmental and cultural diversity of the vast Indo-Pacific region.